amr080/docs-template/docs/developer/xft-chain/contributing/index.md

 contributors: <William Freudenberger:william@centrifuge.io>, <Cosmin Damian:cosmin@centrifuge.io>
 category: subpage
 ---
-# Contributing to Centrifuge Chain
+# Contributing to XFT Chain

-The development of the Centrifuge Chain benefits greatly from the diverse perspectives and skills of our external contributors.
+The development of the XFT Chain benefits greatly from the diverse perspectives and skills of our external contributors.
 Whether you are fixing a bug, proposing a new feature, or enhancing the existing documentation, your efforts are highly valued.
 Join us in further developing this open-source project by sharing your unique contributions.

 A practical entry point for contributors is to address issues tagged as [Q0-trivial or Q1-easy](https://github.com/centrifuge/centrifuge-chain/issues?q=is%3Aopen+is%3Aissue+label%3AQ1-easy%2CQ0-trivial+).
 Making corrections to typos in our Rustdocs or inline comments is equally important and greatly appreciated.